Xomega-Net/Xomega.Docs/docs/visual-studio/model-project/configuring-generators.md

 ![Database configuration](img/db-config-summary.png)

 Since generators that need DB connection may need to share the same DB configuration, you can save these parameters as the project default, rather than for the specific generator, so that other generators could also use it.
-In this case the actual values from the first picture will be displayed on the properties of the *Model* project, while the properties of the generator will show the following.
+In this case, the actual values from the first picture will be displayed on the properties of the *Model* project, while the properties of the generator will show the following.

 ![Database parameters](img/params-use-project.png)